zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:

-- And that brings us to the end of the talk.
+- And that wraps things up.
+- I'm super excited about what we've accomplished so far, I'm really grateful for all the work that has gone before us, and I can't wait to see what's next.
 - Bones and everything in it are public on GitHub so if you're interested you can check it out!
-- Feel free to try and make a game with it, and reach out to us on Discord or GitHub if you have any questions or challenges.
+- We'll have a Q&A session here if you have any questions, and if we don't to to your question, definitely feel free to reach out to us on Discord or GitHub.
+- We're always happy to chat.
-- Thanks for watching!
+- Thanks for having me on here, and thanks for listening everyone!